 The five possible users are described below:

 The online MiCorr interface has been developed so that the application is accessible to everyone.
-Existing case studies / corrosion models can be consulted using search tools without registering but any contribution requires the user to register.
+Existing case studies/corrosion forms in MiCorr database can be consulted using search engines without registering but any contribution requires the user to register.

 artefacts to modify them.

 Any new stratigraphy built by a user who has registered is saved under the contributor’s profile.
-By clicking on Submitting new artefact registered users have the possibility to build their own case study / corrosion model (named new artefact) illustrated by the stratigraphies built.
-Again the artefacts are saved under the contributor’s profile and the contributor has the possibility to share any artefact with any visitor / contributor of the MiCorr application.
+By clicking on Contribute, registered users have the possibility to build their own case study/corrosion form (named object sheet) illustrated by the stratigraphies built.
+Again the objects sheets are saved under the contributor’s profile and the contributor has the possibility to share any artefact with any visitor/contributor of the MiCorr application.

-It is the decision of the contributor to make any artefact available to other MiCorr users.
-To achieve this, the artefact has to be submitted to the administration committee.
-The submission of new artefacts should ultimately improve and enrich the database and make the MiCorr interface a better performing Decision Support System.
+It is the decision of the contributor to make any object sheet available to other MiCorr users.
+To achieve this, the object sheet has to be submitted to the administration committee.
+The submission of new objects sheets should ultimately improve and enrich the database and make the MiCorr interface a better performing Decision Support System.

-According to their background, contributors to MiCorr application will not use the search tool by stratigraphy representation in the same way.
-Conservators who work directly on objects might have access to more sub-characteristics of the different strata (except the metal) than corrosion scientists / archaeometallurgists who often work only on cross-sections of samples embedded in a resin.
-Although the sub-characteristics should be completely filled out for a better matching between the stratigraphy of an unknown object and of case studies / corrosion models of the MiCorr database, we recommend to leave any sub-characteristic field blank if the corresponding information is not available.
+According to their background, contributors to MiCorr application will not use the search engine "By stratigraphy representation" in the same way.
+Conservators who work directly on objects might have access to more sub-characteristics of the different strata (except the metal) than corrosion scientists/archaeometallurgists who often work only on cross-sections of samples embedded in a resin.
+Although the sub-characteristics should be completely filled out for a better matching between the stratigraphy of an unknown object and of case studies/corrosion forms of the MiCorr database, we recommend to leave any sub-characteristic field blank if the corresponding information is not available.

 - Collaborator: expert who collaborates with a visitor, a contributor or an author and who can